bioDS/treeOclock/README.md

 # README

 main.c reads a tree file, computes a shortest path with FINDPATH between the first two trees of that file, and returns all trees on this shortest path in "output/fp.rtree".
-Please ensure the tree with the largest root time is the second tree in the file.

 ## Ranked tree file format:
 1st line: number of leaves